bloxstreet/support/guides/shift-guide.md

+---
+layout: default
+title: Shift Guide
+parent: Guides
+nav_order: 1
+---

 ## Shift Guide

+This guide is intended for HRs.

 This guide is to assist shift hosts with tasks needed to host a successful shift.
 Please be sure to read **all** of this guide before hosting your first shift.